allinbits/cosmos-cash/docs/Networks/testnet.md

 ## SSI Agent Router

-The following are the URLs to connect to a SSI Agent that uses also Cosmos Cash as VDR
+URLs to connect to an SSI Agent that uses also Cosmos Cash as a verifiable data registry (VDR).

 |                         |                                                                  |
 | ----------------------- | ---------------------------------------------------------------- |